 By now, you’ve learned the most commonly used parts of the Rust programming language.
 Before we do one more project in Chapter 20, we’ll look at a few aspects of the language you might run into every once in a while.
 You can use this chapter as a reference for when you encounter any unknowns when using Rust.
 The features you’ll learn to use in this chapter are useful in very specific situations.
 Although you might not reach for them often, we want to make sure you have a grasp of all the features Rust has to offer.

-In this chapter, we’re going to cover:
+In this chapter, we’ll cover:

-- Advanced Traits: Associated Types, default type parameters, fully qualified syntax, supertraits, and the newtype pattern in relation to traits
+- Advanced traits: associated types, default type parameters, fully qualified syntax, supertraits, and the newtype pattern in relation to traits

-- Advanced Functions and Closures: function pointers and returning closures
+- Advanced functions and closures: function pointers and returning closures

 It’s a panoply of Rust features with something for everyone!
 Let’s dive in!